anthonyu/Sizzle/README.markdown

 Sizzle is an open source implementation of the Sawzall programming language designed for interoperation with the Hadoop MapReduce and DFS stack.
-It is implemented in pure Java, is easily extendible, and the programs produced by it will run anywhere that has a recent Hadoop installed, even if Sizzle is not also installed.
+It is implemented in pure Java, is easily extensible, and the programs produced by it will run anywhere that has a recent Hadoop installed, even if Sizzle is not also installed.

 Why Sizzle?